rottencandy/website/content/blog/retroshare-2/index.md

----
++++
-title: "Web Interface for Retroshare - Update 1"
+title = "Web Interface for Retroshare - Update 1"
-date: 2019-06-23
-draft: false
-toc: false
-images:
-tags:
-  - GSOC
-  - Retroshare
-  - Mithril
----
+description = "Update on the development process of Retroshare's new web interface." date = 2019-06-23 slug = "retroshare-update-2"
++++

 > This is a mirror of a [post](https://blog.freifunk.net/2019/06/23/web-interface-for-retroshare-update-1/) I wrote on the [Freifunk blog](https://blog.freifunk.net).